mnit-rtmc/iris/docs/cameras.md

 Pressing the `.` key (on the numpad) changes to [video monitor] selection mode — the icon will change to a monitor.
 Pressing the `*` key (on the numpad) changes to [play list] selection mode — the icon will change to a play list.
+Enter a **seq num** to select the corresponding play list.

 ## Camera Keyboards